xnox/shim-review/README.md

 Note patches debian/patches

+FIXME: latest grub not public yet

 -------------------------------------------------------------------------------
 ### If your SHIM launches any other components, please provide further details on what is launched.
 -------------------------------------------------------------------------------
-kernel.efi:
-TBD We might start loading kernel.efi in the future which is systemd sd-boot stub, linux kernel, initrd, cmdline as a single EFI app.
+We load various UKIs which use systemd-boot stub to combine kernels and initrds into a single binary.

 fwupd of course.